-As student debt continues to spiral upwards, affecting close to 50 million Americans – policy makers and universities have been exploring options for turning the tide on this crushing financial burden.
+As paying for college gets harder, student debt continues to spiral upwards affecting close to 50 million Americans.
+Policy makers and universities have been exploring options for turning the tide on this crushing financial burden.
 According to recent research at Bard College, “there is mounting evidence that the escalation of student debt in the United States is an impediment to both household financial stability and aggregate consumption and investment.”

 Attempting to address this crisis in a dramatic fashion, researchers at Bard explored the potential impact of total Student Debt Cancellation by the Federal government.
 Just like banks were deemed “too big to fail” during the mortgage crisis of 2008, legislators could find that an entire generation of heavily indebted students are also “too big to fail”.